 Roofing companies typically add a percentage on top of their material and labor costs to cover office expenses, worker benefits, insurance, and profit.
-While markup is standard—and in many cases fair—it’s wise to know what’s considered reasonable (typically 10–20%) and question anything above that.
+While markup is standard, and in many cases fair, it’s wise to know what’s considered reasonable (typically 10 to 20%) and question anything above that.

 Scope & Exclusions: Check whether the estimate includes subcontracted work like gutter replacements, chimney flashing, or underlayment upgrades.